hoangle96/mini_privacy_in_big_data/mini_Src/mini/README.md

 outline of the proof presented in page 10 for correctness of the algorithm(5) is that algorithm 4 produces an approximated cover with cost alpha times than that of the optimal , then algorithm 2 unifies intersecting subsets which does not increase cost by lemma 1 or remove a record from a subset which does not increase cost by monotonicity. then by theorem 1 the k-anonimization is of factor alpha from the optimal.

+***E***
+folder structure :

+mini_privacy_in_big_data folder
+	--rungui.sh
+	--runtests.sh
+	--mini_Src
+		----generalized_database.txt
+		----README.md
+		----algorithm_2.py
+		----algorithm_4.py
+		----algorithm_6_7.py
+		----k_anon.py
+		----main.py
+		----helper_funcs.py
+		----hierarchical_clustering.py
+		----make_int_taxonomies.py
+		----taxonomies.py

+		----test_algorithm_2.py
+		----test_algorithm_4.py
+		----test_algorithm_6_7.py
+		----test_helper_funcs.py
+		----test_hierarchical_clustering.py

+		----result_dbs
+		----dbs
+			------adult.data
+            ------test_db_cover_1
+			------test_db_multiple_2.txt
+			------test_db_clothing.txt
+			------test_db_helper.txt
+			------test_db_multiple.txt

+***F***
+modules explanation :

+taxonomies.py - this module contains the taxonomies for each database that the program supports k anonimization for hierarchical_clustering.py - this module implements the single linkage clustering algorithm for the numerical quasi identifiers make_int_taxonomies.py - the actual building of the numerical taxonomies

+algorithm_6_7.py - implementation of algorithms 6,7 in pages 18,19 from the article
+algorithm_4.py - implementation of algorithm 4 in page 13 from the article
+algorithm_2.py - implementation of algorithm 2 in page 9 in from article
+k_anon.py - implementation of k anonimization from a clustering by the idea presented in article "k-anonymization with minimal loss of information" by Tamir Tassa in page 19 main.py - implementation of algorithm 5 in page 13 from the article , also implements the gui of the program helper_funcs.py - this module contains the helper functions used in algorithm_6_7.py , algorithm_4.py and k_anon.py

+the following are test modules for the corresponding modules above : test_algorithm_2.py , test_algorithm_4.py , test_algorithm_6_7.py , test_helper_funcs.py , test_hierarchical_clustering.py